Meggin/giphy-react-native/README.md

 Code is messy-- naming isn't great, comments aren't great, etc.

-Know this isn't my best work-- but I'm juggling all kinds of things at the moment, and I just wanted to get this to a place that I could move on to the final project!@
+Know this isn't my best work-- but I'm juggling all kinds of things at the moment, and I just wanted to get this to a place that I could move on to the final project!